premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Features file contain a high-level description of the Test Scenario in simple language.
+- Features files contain a high-level description of the Test Scenario in simple language.
 - It consists of the components like Feature, Scenario, Scenario outline, Given, When, Then

 </blockquote>